Why Should an Art Teacher Get an MA in Studio Art? The Benefits Are Many

 The Benefits to Getting an MA in Studio Art

-There are several good reasons to get your MA, but the financial aspect is perhaps the most immediately compelling.
+There are several good reasons to get your MA in Studio Art, but the financial aspect is perhaps the most immediately compelling.
 Our MA program is accredited by NASAD, a federally recognized accrediting agency.
 And MA-certified teachers earn, on average, as much as $10,000-$20,000 more per year than their BA counterparts.

 Have you ever wished that you could draw or paint realistically?
-Our program provides access to some of the best training in the world, and you can participate without having to quit your teaching job thanks to our summer schedule.
+Our MA in Studio Art program provides access to some of the best training in the world, and you can participate without having to quit your teaching job thanks to our summer schedule.

-An MA bolsters your credibility in the realm of art education, the benefits of which can be wide-reaching.
+An MA in Studio Art bolsters your credibility in the realm of art education, the benefits of which can be wide-reaching.
 Whether you’re interested in obtaining a better job, affecting policy, or publishing, this can provide the boost you need.

 Every teacher goes through periods where they question their own teaching capabilities.
 Advanced MA art training will give you the confidence and skills you need to teach realistic drawing and painting.